csjha2000/asic-design-class/README.md

  ### Conclusion : In the above snapshot it is verified the program is compiled successfully and the result is also correct, that is 15 (1+2+3+4+5 = 15).

- # TASK 2 :
+ # TASK 2
  ( 16/07/2024 )
- ## Compiling and executing a C program using RISC - V compiler and optimize the compilation using O1 and Ofast.
+ ## AIM : Compiling and executing a C program using RISC - V compiler and optimize the compilation using O1 and Ofast.

  ### Step 1 : Write a simple C program in the text editor (leafpad) and save it.
 You can see contents of the C program below.